 There are 275 trades and the average loss per trade is 0.19%.

 Let’s look at what the equity curve of backtest 2 looks like:

 There are, as expected, fewer trades (125) but the average loss per trade increases to 0.22% per trade.

-While SPY increased the average gain when doubling down, the opposite happens in a trend following asset: the average gain/loss worsens thus indicating that a double down trading strategy is a bad idea in many assets.
+While SPY increases the average gain when doubling down, the opposite happens in trend-following assets: the average gain/loss worsens, thus indicating that a double-down trading strategy is a bad idea in many assets.